-Due to COVID-19 the Organization followed state guidelines with operations suspended as of March 17th.
-The Organization went through a major layoff on April 6, 2021 and suffered significant financial impact during the closure.
-When restrictions were eased, the Organization, following Covid guidelines, starting reopening stores and restructured to reduce cost and increase efficiency.
-This reorganization not only reduced the loss suffered earlier in the year as reflected in the balance sheet but also increased the ongoing financial viability of the organization.
+Due to COVID-19 the Organization followed state guidelines with operations suspended as of March 17, 2020.
+The Organization went through a major layoff on April 6, 2020 and suffered significant financial impact during the closure.
+When restrictions were eased, the Organization, following COVID guidelines, started reopening stores and restructured employees to reduce cost and increase efficiency.
+This reorganization not only reduced the loss suffered earlier in the year as reflected in the consolidated statement of financial position but also increased the ongoing financial viability of the organization.

-Mission programs were also affected to different degrees by COVID in 2020, but even with COVID restrictions, the Organization's mission grew during 2020, utilizing technology, pivoting to online training courses and also a key participant in a City of San Jose COVID response program for San Jose residents which provided training, paid work experience and support for those affected by COVID to get back into the workforce.
-With the turnaround of the operations financials, the Organization will invest further into the mission programs in 2021 to assist the community recover from the pandemic.
+Mission programs were also affected to different degrees by COVID in 2020, but even with COVID restrictions, the Organization's mission grew during 2020, utilizing technology, pivoting to online training courses and also a key participant in a City of San Jose COVID response program for San Jose residents.
+The program provided training, paid work experience and support for those affected by COVID to get back into the workforce.
+With the turnaround of the operations financials, the Organization invested further into the mission programs in 2021 to assist the community recover from the pandemic.